 In the Spotlight

-Malignant melanoma is a serious type of cancer which is found mostly in skin but also (rarely) in other areas of the body.
+Malignant melanoma is a serious type of cancer that is found mostly in the skin but also (rarely) in other areas of the body.
 It's one of the less common types of skin cancer but causes the majority of skin cancer-related deaths.

 Who can get melanoma?

 Anyone can get melanoma regardless of age, sex, or racial origin.
-There's a common misperception that only fair skinned individuals can get a melanoma.
-Dark-skinned individuals can also get melanoma, but less frequently.
+There's a common misperception that only fair-skinned individuals can get melanoma.
+Dark-skinned individuals can also get melanoma, but it happens less frequently.

 What are the risk factors for developing melanoma?